gasperphoenix/FritzBoxPresenceDetection/README.md

   --v3                  Debug level DEBUG
   -n NAME, --name=NAME  Check presence of device identified by its name
                         registered on the FritzBox
-  -m MAC, --mac=MAC     Check presence of device identified by its MAC address -c CONFIG, --config=CONFIG
+  -c CONFIG, --config=CONFIG
                         FritzBox configuration file.
 If not specified the default configuration from the installation will be